-To comply with the requirements which are to be fulfilled in order to resort to the legal stability regime, through Board Resolution No 002-97-EF/35 the National Committee for Foreign Investment and Technology (Conite for its acronym in Spanish) resolved that Proinversión (Peru's Private Investment Promotion Agency) can take into account both local currency contributions originating from resources entitled to be sent abroad, as referred to in item b) of Article 1 of Legislative Decree No 662, as well as the capitalization of private obligations contracted abroad, as referred to in item c) of Article 1 of Legislative 6624, when the respective Decree N° disbursements have been channeled through
+To comply with the requirements which are to be fulfilled in order to resort to the legal stability regime, through Board Resolution No 002-97-EF/35 the National Committee for Foreign Investment and Technology (Conite for its acronym in Spanish) resolved that Proinversión (Peru's Private Investment Promotion Agency) can take into account both local currency contributions originating from resources entitled to be sent abroad, as referred to in item b) of Article 1 of Legislative Decree No 662, as well as the capitalization of private obligations contracted abroad, as referred to in item c) of Article 1 of Legislative 6624, when the respective Decree N° disbursements have been channeled through guarantees foreign investment made or to be made in the country in all economic sectors, regardless of the business or contractual method allowed by the national legislation.

-$^{^2\,\}text{This}$ procedure is followed with PROINVERSION (formerly, the National Commission on Foreign Investment and Technologies (CONITE)).
+2 This procedure is followed with PROINVERSION (formerly, the National Commission on Foreign Investment and Technologies (CONITE)).
+3 Article 2 of Law No 27342, Law which regulated Legal Stability Agreements under Legislative Decrees

-3 Article 2 of Law No 27342, Law which regulated Legal Stability Agreements under Legislative Decrees Nos.
+4 Article 2 of Law No 27342, Law which regulated Legal stability Agreements under Legislative Decrees Nos.
 662 and 757.

-4 Article 1 of Legislative Decree No 662, Foreign Investment Promotion Law: "The State promotes and guarantees foreign investment made or to be made in the country in all economic sectors, regardless of the business or contractual method allowed by the national legislation.
+4 Article 1 of Legislative Decree No 662, Foreign Investment Promotion Law: "The State promotes and must be a stability of the stability of the